 - Academic references from current school.

-- Family references: The application must be accompanied by at least two family references written by existing or former ECA families.
+- Family references: The application must be accompanied by at least five family references written by existing or former ECA families.

 - The application must be accompanied by an employer reference.